maxbucknell/magento-amdjs/README.md

 Then, when the page loads, the modules will be collected, and compiled into one file along with the dependencies.
 This file will be loaded in the `before_body_end` block.

 This system uses require.js as its loader of choice, but no asynchronous calls will be made.

+## Contributions

+I welcome them, of any kind.
+I write kinda sucky PHP code, and I'm quite new to Magento, which means there are a lot of things I might not be doing the correct way, or whatever.
+It's a complicated system, or something.
+So please help me out here :-)